rdjong80/scala/README.md

 https://www.debian.org/releases/bookworm/installmanual

-Once logged in on the terminal of the linux server we need to take the following steps
+Once logged in on the terminal of the linux server we need to take the following steps.

-1. Create a folder were we install xmrig,  normally the /opt folder is were you put software, but this can be any folder ( for example your home dir  (
+Create a folder were we install xmrig,  normally the /opt folder is were you put software, but this can be any folder ( for example your home dir  (
 /home/user )

 ` mkdir /opt/xmrig `

 ` cd /opt/xmrig `

-2. Download the latest release of xlarig from github
+Download the latest release of xlarig from github

 `wget https://github.com/scala-network/XLArig/releases/download/v5.2.4/xlarig-v5.2.4-linux-x86_64.zip `